Service Number: 456

-Private Cecil Bott was one of seven men associated with the Granite Belt to die at the Battle of Passchendaele in October 1917.
+Private Cecil Bott was one of eight men associated with the Granite Belt to die at the Battle of Passchendaele in October 1917.
 Cecil enlisted to fight with the 12th Machine Gun Company and in May 1917 was joined by another Stanthorpe man, Private James Scott.
 Later, James had photographs of Cecil’s grave that he intended to take back to Stanthorpe to give to Cecil’s parents.
 However, James died of wounds received in fighting near Peronne, France, in September 1918.

 Cecil “Charlie” Bott was the eldest son of Henry and Mary Alice Bott, of Werneth House, Spring Creek, near Stanthorpe.
 Two days after his 19th birthday, Cecil enlisted in Warwick on 26 June 1916.
 He had grown up around Stanthorpe and had been working as a labourer.
 The Bott family had strong ties with the area as Henry Bott was born in Warwick and Mary Alice Bott, nee Radford, was born in Toowoomba.

 Cecil left Australia on active service aboard HMAT Ulysses on 20 October and disembarked in Plymouth, England, on 28 December.
 He travelled to the Australian Imperial Force (A.I.F.)
 Training Camp at Perham Down on the Salisbury Plain.
 Early in the January 1917, Cecil marched out to the Australian Machine Gun Training Depot at Grantham, Lincolnshire.
 Following three months of intensive training in the use of the Vickers machine gun, Cecil left for France on 10 March.
 He spent time at the Machine Gun Base Depot at Camiers before joining the 12th Machine Gun Company (12th M.G.C.) in the field on 16 April.